Probing new physics in class-I $B$-meson decays into heavy-light final states: Numerical results and discussions

 \subsubsection{Colorless charged scalar}

-We proceed to discuss the case where the NP four-quark operators are generated by a heavy colorless charged scalar $H^+$, with its mass $m_{H}$ fixed also at $1~\mathrm{TeV}$.
+Let us now proceed to discuss the case where the NP four-quark operators are generated by a heavy colorless charged scalar $H^+$, with its mass $m_{H}$ fixed also at $1~\mathrm{TeV}$.
 The resulting effective weak Hamiltonian for the quark-level $b\to c\bar{u}d(s)$ transitions mediated by such a charged scalar is now given by~\cite{Buras:2012gm}

 where